Dorćol: Culture and image

 Leading Serbian female novelist Svetlana Velmar-Janković wrote a book titled Dorćol, composed of short stories, each named after a street in Dorćol.

 Dorćol experienced artistic revitalization since the 2000s.
 The neighborhood is known for its eclectic gallery of murals.
 They are work of artistic group "GTR" (Grobarski treš romantizam - Grobari's trash romanticism), who are part of the Grobari, organized supporters group of the football club Partizan.
 Some of the murals depict Joe Strummer (with inscription The future is not yet written), Morrissey (To die by your side is such a heavenly way to die), Eddy Grant (I wanna show you Belgrade), George Orwell (Freedom is the right to tell people what they do not want to hear) and Duško Radović (Today is Sunday).
+In July 2023, street art artist Andrej Josifovski painted a mural dedicated to the first Serbian female architect, Jelisaveta Načić, at 15 Gospodar Jevremova Street.

 The revitalization was spontaneous, on the initiative of young artists and without major investments, which enhanced Dorćol's "autochthonous soul".
 Small houses with flower gardens have been renovated, some new buildings, up to five floors have been built, and numerous cafes, clubs and bakeries have been opened.
 Dorćol has been compared to New York City's Bushwick neighborhood of Brooklyn, as the Serbian version of refining the working neighborhood.
 Young artists, chefs and musicians are centered around the Dorćol Platz artistic establishment.
 Being known as family and pet friendly, the revitalized neighborhood is described as "part of the city with soul and spirit, social interactions, place of recreation with old linden trees and other details, which breathes warmth and organic communication with its surroundings".
 The movement was seen as a "self-developed, slightly poorish", especially compared to the new, generally disliked neighborhoods like Belgrade Waterfront.

 The Time Out magazine listed Dorćol on its 2019 list of the 50 coolest neighborhoods in the world, while The Guardian named it on its 2016 list of 10 of the best alternative city tours in Europe, and 2020 list of 10 of the coolest neighborhoods in Europe.